Faculty II

 Department of Political Science and History

-The institute plays an important role in the educational landscape by not only imparting knowledge, but also promoting critical thinking and the ability to analyse complex political and historical processes.
+The department plays an important role in the educational landscape by not only imparting knowledge, but also promoting critical thinking and the ability to analyse complex political and historical processes.

 Learn more